 All birds can dream because they experience REM sleep, similar to mammals.
 According to Frontiers in Neuroscience, birds have two phases of sleep:

 - Non-REM (NREM) sleep

 According to Nature, songbirds such as zebra finches dream about the songs they sang during the day.
-The going theory is that this helps them:
+The theory is that this helps birds to do the following: